Workplace and Community Engagement Making a difference, here and now

 Florida Diabetes Camp

 Florida Diabetes Camp is committed to enhancing the lives of children with diabetes through education, recreation, and support.
+It helps children with diabetes by offering a safe, fun, and empowering environment where campers learn diabetes management, build friendships, and gain confidence.
 With your support, they can continue offering these invaluable, life-changing experiences to all children with diabetes.

 Wellness at UF